Oregon Woodturner Harvey Bower Gives Advice to Beginners

 “When I cut a top to fit perfectly on a vessel, if I don’t check the moisture content, either it won’t fit next week or it will bind up so tight that it will never work.
 Or, if I use poplar wood for staircase spindles, it has to be checked for moisture because it’s a soft wood and contains more moisture than a hard wood.
 It also has to stabilize in your environment.
 You can’t store it somewhere else and then bring it in and think you’re going to work on it because it will swell or crack.
 That’s why it’s critical to check for moisture,” he says.

 He appreciates Wagner Meters because the company produces a variety of moisture meters for wood for every situation.
-For instance, Wagner Meters’ MMC220 moisture meter measures the MC between 5-30% for common hardwoods, softwoods, and exotic species.
-With its programmable extended specific gravity range, each wood species can successfully be measured for its MC.
+The Orion® moisture meter line from Wagner Meters measures the MC for common hardwoods, softwoods, and exotic species.
+With its programmable fast selection species settings range, each wood species can successfully be measured for its MC.

 Another thing he likes about the Wagner meters is that they are pinless, meaning they don’t put unsightly holes in the wood surface.
 “If you’re testing a board that you just finished planing, you don’t want to stick pins into it.
 You want a pinless meter.
 They’re probably the best meters for any operation because they cover the spectrum,” Bower says.

 “If you invest the time, effort, and money into your work, it’s just good economics to use a moisture meter,” he adds.

 Safety and comfort are other important factors when operating a woodturning shop.
 Bower takes both seriously.